 Candice Dawn B – South African Fine Artist

-Born in Johannesburg in 1974, Candice lives and works
+Born in Johannesburg, Candice lives and works

-in Noordhoek, Cape Town
+in Cape Town with her husband and son.

 They were here before us—the animals—and we were once them. […]